heymarkwetzel/ux-portfolio/pages/resume.md

 ### Manifest digital
 #### IT Manager
 - Jun 2006 - Sep 2010
 - Responsible for all enterprise level support systems (email, phones, ISPs, etc) as well as onboarding employees.
 Involved in executive strategy.
-Worked closely with UX department to support for focus groups, user testing, interviews, and more.
+Worked closely with the UX department to support focus groups, user testing, interviews, and more.

 ### IBM
 #### Developer, Intern
-- Jun 2003 - Nov 2003
+- 2003
 - Responsible for receiving requirements and then creating GUIs powered by Javascript and MySQL to help engineers with their reporting.

 ### On the side